fjfinch/ansible-namespace/README.md

   - name: git+https://github.com/fjfinch/my_namespace.git#/LINTING
 ```

-Pull the collections with on your machine:
+Pull the collections on your machine with:
 ```bash
 ansible-galaxy collection install -r requirements.yml
 ```

-Use the collections in your projects `main.yml` file:
+To use the collections in your Ansible playbook.
+Insert the following into your `main.yml` file:
 ```bash
   roles:
     - GITHUB.UPDATE.ROLE